Oscarsborg Fortress: Cold War

+Preservation

+After ceasing to be an active Norwegian military installation, the management of the site was taken over by the Norwegian Defence Estates Agency.
+Part of the fortress is now the Oscarsborg Fortress Museum.
+Other parts are used for civilian activities and as a hotel resort, that is popular with conferences and excursions.
+Visitors take a short motor launch trip from Drøbak.

 On 8 April 2014 the 28 cm guns of the main battery were fired with blank rounds when the fortress was used as a location of a scene for the production of the 2016 film The King's Choice, directed by Erik Poppe.
 In their coverage of the filming the newspaper Aftenposten claimed that the filming occasion was the first time the guns had been fired since 9 April 1940.
 The claim by Aftenposten is however contradicted by the fact that the guns were actually last fired during testing in 1952.

 After a prolonged process, Oscarsborg Fortress was listed as a protected site in 2014, effective from 9 April 2014.